m0ngr31/lexigr.am/docs/additional-config.md

 Sending request to http://mydomain.com:8080/jsonrpc from device amzn1.ask.device.AEFDXCGLSFJFNGCVF8SDJF90FID9G284JDJFGJGHH83358DJFFGIGD734JJDFGK211GDFFHHH23HGFJTYEFGJRT56KJDHDFJ5546DJDFFSWOPPP677P88P873EHZNZDFEIRTYIN2239NDFGIH724JDFKS2AA
 ```

-For AWS Lambda/Zappa deployments, you can access your logs with:
+For AWS Lambda, you can access your logs on [Cloudwatch](https://console.aws.amazon.com/cloudwatch).

-`zappa tail dev`

-To generate your override sections, you will want to tail (watch the end of) the log file and send any request (like, `Alexa, ask Kodi what is playing?`) from the Echo device you wish to override.
 Look for a line that looks like the above.
 The device ID is everything from `amzn1.ask.device.` to the end of the line.
 Copy this text and paste it to the end of the `kodi.config` file, placing it within square brackets `[]`, like so:

 ```
 [amzn1.ask.device.AEFDXCGLSFJFNGCVF8SDJF90FID9G284JDJFGJGHH83358DJFFGIGD734JJDFGK211GDFFHHH23HGFJTYEFGJRT56KJDHDFJ5546DJDFFSWOPPP677P88P873EHZNZDFEIRTYIN2239NDFGIH724JDFKS2AA]